bmanubay/bmanubay.github.io/_posts/_2019-09-28-an-in-depth-look-at-bayesian-inference.md

     like = np.sum(like_vect)
     return like + prior, prior, like
 ~~~
+Note that we've defined all of our probability models as their natural log analogs.
+This helps with numerical robustness because instead of multiplying iid events on the interval $$\[0,1\]$$ (which quickly go to zero), we add the log analogs on the interval $$\[-\infty,0\]$$.
 Now that we have all the backends set up to sample with `emcee`, the last major choice we have to make is "how and where to initialize the sampling?"
 There are many potential options.
 We could set start points randomly (which is a nice, robust choice to test chain convergence), we could use some relatively inexpensive [variational inference](https://en.wikipedia.org/wiki/Variational_Bayesian_methods) technique to give a pretty good estimate of where the chain will end up and thus just end up sampling our high probability areas using MCMC.
 Given that this probability space is relatively simple (smooth, not apparently multimodal or disjointed, etc.), I chose to use the [maximum a posteriori (or MAP)](https://en.wikipedia.org/wiki/Maximum_a_posteriori_estimation) as a starting point.
 In general, this is not wise.
 The MAP (which is also the mode of the posterior) [does not always look like a typical sample from the distribution](https://www.inference.vc/high-dimensional-gaussian-distributions-are-soap-bubble/) and can be a very poor starting point.
 Additionally, the gradient of the posterior at the MAP is ZERO by definition ([which can be a big problem for gradient-enhanced sampling methods like those implemented by default in `PyMC3`](https://docs.pymc.io/api/inference.html#module-pymc3.sampling)) However, in low dimensional problems (like ours) it's usually okay.
 We can initialize our sampling with the following snippets.
 ~~~python
 #get MAP estimate
 np.random.seed(45)